Can Christian SF&F be Good?

 In Sudden Mission, the main character (Paul) gets a mission to correct reality.
 This is a straight up “hero’s journey” with Paul as the reluctant hero–right out of Joseph Campbell’s concept.
 The mission challenges his faith and his willingness to obey God.
 As a friend recently said about the book: “You throw everything but the kitchen sink at him.
 And then you add the kitchen sink.”
 But, that’s what good stories do.
 Characters must work toward a goal in spite of their flaws or limitations, and meet challenges for which they are not prepared.
 None of this is the sole domain of mainstream fiction or SF&F, and I know of no rule that says Christian fiction can’t go there.

-Tabitha Caplinger’s The Chronicle of the Three series (the first two are out and available) throws her main characters–Christians who have varying levels of faith–to the wolves, er, demons.
+Tabitha Caplinger’s The Chronicle of the Three series (all three books are now available) throws her main characters–Christians who have varying levels of faith–to the wolves, er, demons.
 Each character has their faith, or lack thereof, challenged as they face the situations Tabitha so creatively pushes them into.

 Nadine Brandes’ Out of Time series follows Parvin through both the life and death struggle to survive in a malevolent future dystopia, and her journey to understanding of Christian principles to help guide her life.
 Parvin faces characters who at first seem to be friends, but turn out otherwise, and makes mistakes that cost her much (I’m not going to spoil anything here).